 Ensure a Beautiful, Healthy, Long Lasting Smile

 Cleaning your teeth well at home is an important part of a successful oral hygiene routine.
-Combining regular brushing and flossing along with a routine visit to the dental office every 6 months will keep your smile healthy and will protect your teeth from cavities and gum disease.
-The hygienist uses professional tools, such as the ultrasonic, to remove plaque, tartar, stains and bacteria build-up that accumulate over the six months period.
-Going to your dentist at twice a year will help ensure a beautiful healthy long lasting smile.
+Combining regular brushing and flossing, along with a routine visit to the dental office every 6 months, will keep your smile healthy and will protect your teeth from cavities and gum disease.
+The hygienist uses professional tools, such as the ultrasonic, to remove plaque, tartar, stains and bacteria build-up that accumulate over the six month period.
+Going to your dentist at least twice a year will help ensure a beautiful, healthy, long lasting smile.

 How the Teeth Cleaning is Done

 During a professional dental cleaning, the hygienist will use a variety of instruments to gently clean your gums and the surface of your teeth.
 The hygienist will first use a cavitron; this machine vibrates to gently loosen and remove plaque, stains, and tartar from your teeth and gums.
 Afterwards, to make sure teeth are perfectly clean, the hygienist will gently scrape to make sure any additional plaque and tartar is removed.
 Finally, the hygienist will polish your teeth with a special kind of toothpaste that polishes and cleans your teeth.
 Then the dentist may floss your teeth to make sure the surface feels perfectly smooth and clean.